 - Passive smoking increases the risk of respiratory illnesses in children, including asthma, bronchitis and pneumonia.

-- People who have never smoked who live with people who do smoke are at increased risk of a range of tobacco-related diseases including lung cancer, heart disease and stroke.
+- People who have never smoked who live with people who do smoke are at increased risk of a range of tobacco-related diseases, including lung cancer, heart disease and breathing problems.

 You might also be interested in:

 - Asthma - pregnancy and breastfeeding.

 - Asthma children and smoking.